sahith01-bennett/DOSP_Project1/readme.md

 The **Utilities** class provides helper functions, including:
 - `sqrt`: A binary search algorithm which returns a square root of given number.
 ## Work Unit Size and Optimization

 ### Size of the Work Unit
 The size of the work unit (number of sub-problems assigned to each worker) plays a crucial role in the overall performance of the program.
-After testing with different problem sizes and worker distributions, we determined that splitting the total range evenly among the available workers.
+After testing with different problem sizes and worker distributions, we determined that splitting the total range evenly among the available workers was the best option.
 **Explanation**:
 - Each worker receives a segment of the problem defined by the range of consecutive numbers they need to process.
 The range is divided by the total number of workers (let’s say 10 workers).
 - The work unit size is calculated as `N / total_workers` (where `N` is the upper limit provided by the user).
-If this work unit size value is smaller than `k`, the size is adjusted to ensure that each worker processes at least `k` consecutive numbers.
-When the work unit size is `k` for the final division of the remaining extra set of numbers, they all are assigned to a worker.

 ### Example:
 - For an input of `lukas 1000000 4`, the work unit is split into chunks of `1000000 / 10 = 100000`(here 10 is equal to no of workers).
 Each worker processes a block of 100,000 consecutive starting numbers.
 This ensures efficient use of multi-core processors.